 Iterative design to capture

 Collect feedback from field use

-studying and evaluating approaches to product functioning and interface
+effective way of studying and evaluating approaches to product functioning

 - Set quantitative usability goals

 satisfaction expressed by users)

 & Rieman (1993) - shareware/internet book - Task-centered design process